ministryofjustice/digital-prison-services/README.md

 ## Cypress integration tests

 The `integration-tests` directory contains a set of Cypress integration tests for the `prisonstaffhub` application.
-These tests use WireMock to stub the application's dependencies on the prisonapi, oauth and whereabouts RESTful APIs.
+These tests use WireMock to stub the application's dependencies on the prisonApi, oauth and whereabouts RESTful APIs.

 ### Running the Cypress tests